-She’s been published in an array of media outlets including The Huffington Post, The Grio, For Harriet, OkayAfrica, Blavity, Heed Magazine, Salon.com, LA Progressive, the U.S. Fund for UNICEF, and Montgomery Media.
-Having interviewed several prominent politicians, journalists and activists such as Dilma Rousseff, the first female president of Brazil; Dr. Mona Hanna-Attisha, the pediatrician who uncovered the Flint water crisis; and former CNN anchor, Zain Verjee, Swift is a PhD student and graduate fellow at Howard University, studying the intersections of race, gender, ethnicity and politics within the Afro-Brazilian Women’s Movement.
+She’s been published in an array of media outlets including The Washington Post, HuffPost, The Grio, For Harriet, OkayAfrica, Salon.com, and more.
+Having interviewed several prominent politicians, journalists and activists such as Dilma Rousseff, the first woman president of Brazil; Dr. Mona Hanna-Attisha, the pediatrician who uncovered the Flint water crisis; and former CNN anchor, Zain Verjee, Swift is a PhD candidate at Howard University.
+Her dissertation focuses on Black feminist politics in Salvador, Bahia, Brazil.

 She was also Editor-at-Large for The Hilltop newspaper, “the student voice of Howard University since 1924”, which was started by renown author, writer, and Harlem Renaissance extraordinaire, Zora Neale Hurston.
 Swift is the first Editor-at-Large in the history of the newspaper.
 She was in the 2017 cohort of contributing writers for the African-American Intellectual History Society’s (AAIHS) blog, Black Perspectives.